microsoft/vcpkg/docs/users/assetcaching.md

 Vcpkg can utilize mirrors to cache downloaded assets, ensuring continued operation even if the original source changes or disappears.

+The general workflow of the asset cache is:
+1. Read from mirror
+2. (if #1 failed) read from original
+3. (if #2 succeeded) write to mirror

+You can enable/disable (1) and (3) via the read/write/readwrite specifiers, and you can disable (2) via x-block-origin.

 In-tool help is available via `vcpkg help assetcaching`.

 ## Configuration